solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

 > NOTE: These paths below are Windows based and you may need to adjust based on your environment (WSL, Linux, etc)

+1. Download and review the `https://solliancepublicdata.blob.core.windows.net/ms-postgresql-labs/default.csv` file
-1. Review the `C:\labfiles\microsoft-postgres-docs-project\artifacts\data\default.csv` file, notice the usage of the `\D` in the source data:
+2. Notice the usage of the `\D` in the source data:

     ![Alt text](media/02_02_copy_from_default.png)

-2. In pgAdmin, right-click the `airbnb` database, select **PSQL Tool**.
+3. In pgAdmin, right-click the `airbnb` database, select **PSQL Tool**.
-3. In the psql window, run the following command to import the data:
+4. In the psql window, run the following command to import the data:

     ```sql
     CREATE TABLE default_test(c1 INT PRIMARY KEY, c2 TEXT DEFAULT 'the_default_value') ;

-    \COPY default_test FROM 'C:\labfiles\microsoft-postgres-docs-project\artifacts\data\default.csv' WITH (format csv, default '\D', header);
+    \COPY default_test FROM PROGRAM 'curl https://solliancepublicdata.blob.core.windows.net/ms-postgresql-labs/default.csv' WITH (format csv, default '\D', header);
     ```

-4. Run the following command to review the results of the `COPY FROM` command:
+5. Run the following command to review the results of the `COPY FROM` command:

     ```cmd
     SELECT